-*Update: We’ve since moved to Dallas, but I’ll probably always remember this as a special Mother’s Day.
-In spite of the fact that it was so different from the others, it was still good!
+*Update: Since the first publication of this post, we’ve moved to Dallas, but I’ll always have sweet memories of this first Mother’s Day in Austin without the kids.
+In spite of the fact that it was so different from the others, it was still so good!

 How I Got Through Mother’s Day Without the Kids